HectareaGalbis/common-vulkan/docs/api/instance.md

 Wraps the `body` expressions with the construction and destruction of a list of extension properties.
 The new list is bound to `var`.
 The arguments are passed to the constructor `create-enumerate-instance-extension-properties`.

 ## vkEnumerateInstanceLayerProperties

+* **Note**: This function requires an allocation for retrieving the information.
+For that reason this function is splitted up in two creation and destruction functions.

 **create-enumerate-instance-layer-properties**
 ```